FMallon/Shortcuttr/README.md

 Tested environments include:
   - WSL: Fedora, Kali, Ubuntu, Debian, Arch, AthenaOS, Alpine, Alma
+  - Virtual Machine:
-  -  Virtual Machine: Ubuntu, Arch
+                    - Linux: Ubuntu, Arch
+                    -  Unix: Solaris, FreeBSD
+                    - MacOS: Catalina, Sonora
   - AWS: Amazon Linux
   - Docker: Ubuntu, Alpine
-  - OS: Arch
+  - OS: Arch, Gentoo, MacOS-Ventura

-Couldn't get it working on MacOS - also didn't have the time to try, don't have a MacOS etc.  Issues were related to path-finding to the folder, from what I remember.
-Might work now, cuz it's possible the issues were fixed..... who knows?
+OK, so it works in all the tested environments, minus the following issues:

+    1) In MacOS, the installer does not correctly set the alias 'sc' in the .bashrc & .zshrc file.
+This must be manually set by the User.
+This issue is directly related with MacOS not allowing the 'echo "xxxxx" >> ~/.zshrc' command to be run.
+I'm sure I could fix this by using something like 'echo <alias> | sudo tee -a ~/.zshrc'.
+But I deleted the VM to make room on my laptop for a third OS, and have no way to test this in the near future.

+    2) In Solaris, the 'sc -fs' flag doesn't work correctly due to Solaris using an older version of 'awk'.
+I'm sure there is probably some way to get an up-to-date version of 'awk' on Solaris, but from my experience, the Solaris package manager doesn't allow for it.

 It also has built-in functionality to allow users to manually change the Aliases from nano ("sc -fe") so that they can fix a mistake without having to flush everything.
 An automatic backup will be created on flushing the DB, and can be restore via "sc -fr", too.
 So there is flexibility in the event of user-error.